 In some condition (e.g., low delay case in current HM common test condition), all reference pictures that exist in DPB (also carried in RPS) is always used by current slice.
 Thus, in such condition, there is no need to signal the syntax element used_by_curr_pic_sX_flag (X can be replaced by either 0 or 1) since it will be always 1.

-In addition to above, when RPS is signaled in Slice Header and the slice type is intra, then there is no need to signal the syntax element used_by_curr_pic_sX_flag (X can be replaced by either 0 or 1) since it will be always 0.
+In addition to above, when RPS is signaled in slice header and the slice type is intra, then there is no need to signal the syntax element used_by_curr_pic_sX_flag (X can be replaced by either 0 or 1) since it will be always 0.

 Motivated by possibility saving from the above observation, we propose the following modification: